oceandatalab/skimulator/doc/source/science.rst

 .. math::
    \sigma^0 = (1 - C_{ice}) * \sigma^0_{water} +  C_{ice} * `\sigma^0_{ice}

-Finally, the instrumental error is a random number proportional to :math:`\sigma^0`
+Finally, the distribution of the instrumental error is a function of the azimuth following curves provided by the instruments simulator and a stretching proportional to
+:math:`\sigma^0` is applied.
+A random number is picked from this distribution.

 .. _Fig4: